aspiringLich/isospin/media/articles/test2.md

 ---
 title: Test2
 description: This is to test if the blog thingy works.
-(2 electric boogaloo)
+(2 electric boogaloo).
 ---

 # Test2